Dragon Inn: Aftermath and influence

-Dragon Inn was remade twice, first as New Dragon Gate Inn (1992) and again in 2011 as Flying Swords of Dragon Gate.
+Dragon Inn was remade twice, first as New Dragon Gate Inn (1992) and as Flying Swords of Dragon Gate (2011).

-Taiwanese director Tsai Ming-Liang directed the critically acclaimed film Goodbye, Dragon Inn (2003).
+Taiwanese director Tsai Ming-Liang directed the film Goodbye, Dragon Inn (2003).
 The film is set in a decrepit Taipei movie theater on its final night in business which is screening Dragon Inn.
-The film's characters either watch the film very closely or are humorously distracted from it.
+The film's characters either watch the film very closely or are humorously distracted from it; two of the actors from the original film are in the audience as well.